This section defines IPS terms and describes IPS components.

 The package versions are ordered using left-to-right precedence: The number immediately after the @ is the most significant part of the version space.
 The time stamp is the least significant part of the version space.

 The pkg.human-version attribute can be used to provide a human-readable version string.
-The value of the pkg.human-version attribute can be provided in addition to the package version described above for the package FMRI but cannot replace the package FMRI version.
+The value of the pkg.human-version attribute can be provided in addition to the package version described in the preceding list for the package FMRI but cannot replace the package FMRI version.
 The human-readable version string is used only for display purposes.
 See Set Actions for more information.

 By allowing arbitrary version lengths, IPS can accommodate a variety of different models for supporting software.
 For example, a package author can use the build or branch versions and assign one portion of the versioning scheme to security updates, another for paid versus unpaid support updates, another for minor bug fixes, or whatever information is needed.